tosterius/tosterius/_notes/ml_random_forest.md

 Since we know how to estimate the accuracy of Random Forest we can use this knowledge to find the optimal parameter $$m$$.
 (Just by comparing the accuracies of different RFs created using different $$m$$ values)

+#### Missing data
+Probably the easiest way to fill in a table with missing data is to use median, mean or mode's values of the feature.
+It is a good initial guess.
+RF allows us to refine that initial guess until it is a good guess.
+To do this we first determine which samples are similar to the one with missing data.
+So here we go.

+- First we need to fill in our data table with initial guesses
+- We repeatedly the folloeing:
+  1. Build a Random Forest
+  2. Run all of the data
+  3. Fill in Proximity Matrix

 #### Variable importance
 TODO